CircuitQ: An open-source toolbox for superconducting circuits

-For this purpose, open source software has been developed to analyze superconducting circuits.
-The library scQubits \cite{koch_scqubitsscqubits_2020}, for example, provides a user with the possibility to simulate qubits from a specific set of circuits.
-Gely \textit{et al.} developed QuCAT \cite{gely_qucat_2020}, which offers a more general circuit input, as it permits a combination of Josephson junctions, inductances, capacitances and resonators.
+A major part of the analysis of superconducting circuits is the construction of a quantum model to describe the system theoretically.
+Such a model is obtained by using general methods to construct the corresponding Hamiltonian~\cite{burkard_multilevel_2004, vool_introduction_2017, kerman_efficient_2020}.
+A numerical implementation of the algebraic description is then needed to analyze the quantum properties of the circuit.
+A number of open source software packages has been developed for this purpose.
+The library scQubits \cite{groszkowski_scqubits_2021}, for example, simulates qubits from a specific set of circuits.
+The package QuCAT \cite{gely_qucat_2020} offers a more general circuit input, as it permits a combination of Josephson junctions, inductances, capacitances and resonators.
 The quantization is performed in the basis of normal modes, which is suitable for weakly anharmonic systems.
 Another useful toolbox is provided by the SuperQuantPackage~\cite{andrey_klots_andreyklotssuperquantpackage_2021}, which includes an algorithm to provide the user with a numerical representation of the Hamiltonian for a given input circuit.
 It performs a coordinate transformation prior to quantization.
-While such software packages have been proven to be useful for specific circuit design tasks, we expand on prior work by presenting a toolbox that works for a generic variety of circuits, provides the user with a symbolic and numerical Hamiltonian and includes a measure for several $T_1$ contributions.
+Qiskit Metal~\cite{qiskit_2022} and KQCircuits~\cite{noauthor_iqm-finlandkqcircuits_2022} enable the analysis of superconducting circuits based on their physical layout on the chip.
+While such software packages have been proven to be useful for specific circuit design tasks, we expand on prior work by presenting a toolbox that works for a generic variety of circuits, determines a symbolic and numerical Hamiltonian, provides an automated choice of implementation basis and includes a measure for several $T_1$ contributions.